Kelach/International-Space-Station-API/README.md

     - Where you replace "/path/to/International-Space-Station-API/" with the path to this directory.

- 3. Next, build the Docker image you just pulled by running this command:

-        docker build -t kelach/iss_api:1.0 .

-4. Now, you can run a container of the image with the following command:

-        docker run -it --rm -p 5000:5000 kelach/iss_api:1.0

-      - Incase you're new to running Docker images:
-          - `-it` : Allows you to interact in your container using your terminal
-          - `--rm` : removes the container after exiting the Flask application
-          - `-p` : Binds port 5000 on the container to the port 5000 on your local/remote computer (so you can communicate with the flask program!)
+ 3. Building and running the Docker image has been automated with Docker Compose.
+To build and run the application type the following in your terminal:

+        docker-compose up --build flask-app

   4. Now that the Flask application is running you can navigate to http://localhost:5000/ in your web browser to access the data and you're all set!
-See [Routes](#routes) for the supported routes.
+See [Routes](#routes) for a list of the supported routes.

 ## Install/Run via Git Clone
 Ensure that you have python 3.8.10+ installed on your local computer.
 To run the app, you will need to follow these steps:

-1. Clone this repository to your local machine by running:
+1. Clone this repository to your local machine  by running the following in your command terminal:

         git clone https://github.com/Kelach/coe-332-sp23.git